 My life changed on October 5, 2015, the day I gave birth to Harris.
+The first thing I did was to look for a sale-price life insurance.
 A joyful, curious and independent spirit who loves to read, ride his bike and dance.
 I thought I was prepared for the changes motherhood would bring, but I soon learned that I didn’t have a clue how far reaching and deep these changes would be.
 From the mundane (no more sleeping in) to the esoteric (you try explaining veganism to a two year old), the changes have been swift and consistent.
 There is no area of your life that remains unaffected by becoming a parent.
 Not.
 One.
 As soon as I feel like I’ve got one thing down, something else steps in and takes it’s place.
 Staying flexible is key.
 Of course everyone tells you the typical things that will happen “You will feel a love like no other” (true) and that ‘you will develop such patience!” (getting there), but now that I am almost 4 years in, here 10 things I would add to that list:

 You will eventually get tired of hearing the word “Mom” Call me crazy, but I don’t want to hear anything 1,376 times a day even if it is my own “name”.

 You become completely awestruck by the beauty and grace that surrounds us each day.
 I didn’t realize how essential Motherhood would be to my spiritual journey and the cultivation of gratitude, but having the opportunity to watch this little spirit unfold and find his way in the world makes me thankful each day for all that we have been given and all the good that surrounds us.